antitree/go-pillage-registries/README.md

 Usage:
   pilreg <registry> [flags]

-Flags:
-  -c, --cache string     Path to cache image layers (optional, only used if images are pulled) -h, --help             help for pilreg
-  -i, --insecure         Fetch Data over plaintext
+ Registry config options:
-  -r, --repos strings    list of repositories to scan on the registry.
-If blank, pilreg will attempt to enumerate them using the catalog API
+  --repos	List of repositories to scan.
+If blank, uses the registry's catalog API.
-  -o, --results string   Path to directory for storing results.
-If blank, outputs configs and manifests as json object to Stdout.(must be used if 'store-images` is enabled)
-  -k, --skip-tls         Disables TLS certificate verification -s, --store-images     Downloads filesystem for discovered images and stores an archive in the output directory (Disabled by default, requires --results to be set)
-  -t, --tags strings     list of tags to scan on each repository.
-If blank, pilreg will attempt to enumerate them using the tags API
+  --tags	List of tags to scan per repository.
+If blank, uses the tags API.

+ Storage config options:
+  --output	Directory to store output.
+Required with --store-images.
+  --store-images	Download and store image filesystems.
+  --cache	Path to cache image layers.
+  --small	Filter analysis on layers that are this size in bytes.
+(Default 40k)

+ Analysis config options:
+  --trufflehog	Scan image contents with TruffleHog.
-  -w, --whiteout         Look for deleted/whiteout files in image layers
+  --whiteout	Look for deleted/whiteout files in image layers.

-      --workers int      Number of workers when pulling images.
-If set too high, this may cause errors. (optional, only used if images are pulled) (default 8)
+ Connection options:
+  --skip-tls	Disable TLS verification.
+  --insecure	Use HTTP instead of HTTPS.
+  --workers	Number of concurrent workers.
-      --version          Print version information and exit
+  --version	Print version information and exit.

 ```

 ## Example: